 7 Causes of Hair Loss

 Most importantly, hair loss is often ignored with a “this is life” or attributed to family members who are also suffering from baldness.
 Some men and women lose confidence and feel helpless while their beautiful curls cover the floor of the bathroom.

 But although hair loss is often hereditary, heredity is not always the only cause of loss of hair follicles.
 Health or dietary factors could contribute to the speed of hair loss, and some can be prevented or slowed down by making a few lifestyle changes.
 Here are seven causes of hair loss that could help advance your baldness (and not, wearing a hat is not one of them) .

-Some person are still lovers of the ponytail, the slicked look or the male bun, which has reappeared recently.
+Some people are still lovers of the ponytail, the slicked look, or the male bun, which has reappeared recently.
 Although there is absolutely no harm in having a unique hairstyle, those that stress the hair (by pulling them) can actually cause hair loss.

 Your thyroid may be quite small, but it contributes to the metabolic functions of your body importantly.
 Hypothyroidism is a fairly common problem that causes a lazy thyroid gland, which can lead to lots of serious health problems (including cancer).